 EuroVelo 15: From the source of the Rhine to its mouth in the North Sea

-Open to cyclists of all capabilities, the Rhine cycle route runs along one of the largest rivers in Europe.
-From the Swiss Alps to the North Sea, the Rhine has fostered cultural and economic dialogue between the Alpine arc and Northern Europe for over 2000 years.
+Suitable for cyclists of all fitness levels and abilities, the Rhine Cycle Route runs along one of the longest rivers in Europe.
+From the Swiss Alps to the North Sea, the Rhine has fostered a cultural and economic dialogue between the Alpine arc and Northern Europe for over 2000 years.
 Explore the beauty of this river landscape and the picturesque towns and villages lining its banks, a number of which are listed as UNESCO World Heritage Sites.
-Take a stroll or a bike ride along this cycling route running along the Rhine.
-Welcome to the Eurovélo 15 website - the Rhine Cycle Route! more
+Go for a stroll or a bike ride along the cycling route following the course of the Rhine.
+Welcome to the Eurovelo 15 website - the Rhine Cycle Route

 Easy rides for